 The Cost of Private Mortgage Insurance

 Your PMI premium will vary depending on the type of mortgage you have, and the length of time you took your loan out for.
-Private Mortgage Insurance normally ranges between ½ to 1% of the total loan amount, per year.
+Private Mortgage Insurance usually ranges between ½ to 1% of the total loan amount, per year.
 On a $200,000 house where you put 10% down, your PMI premium will probably cost between $75 and $150 each month.

-If you obtained your mortgage after 2006, your PMI premiums are tax-deductible expenses if your adjusted gross income is less than $109,000 for married couples, or $54,500 for individuals.
+If you obtained your mortgage after 2006, your PMI premiums are tax-deductible expenses if your adjusted gross income is less than $109,000 for married couples or $54,500 for individuals.
 When you receive Form 1098 from your mortgage lender at tax time, you’ll see how much you paid in Private Mortgage Insurance premiums.

 How to Stop Paying Private Mortgage Insurance

-In most situations, lenders must cancel PMI when you pay your mortgage to 78% of the home’s value and you are current on your monthly mortgage payments, according to The Homeowner’s Protection Act of 1998.
+In most situations, lenders must cancel PMI when you pay your mortgage to 78% of the home’s value, and you are current on your monthly mortgage payments, according to The Homeowner’s Protection Act of 1998.
 Before this act was created, homeowners who didn’t know they could cancel PMI would continue to pay it to lenders who didn’t remove it for them.

-You can also be proactive, and request a cancellation of your PMI premiums once your mortgage reaches 80% loan-to-value ratio; instead of waiting until it reaches the required 78% for automatic cancellation under the Homeowner’s Protection Act of 1998.
+You can also be proactive, and request a cancellation of your PMI premiums once your mortgage reaches 80% loan-to-value ratio; instead of waiting until it reaches the required 78% for automatic removal under the Homeowner’s Protection Act of 1998.
 You’ll need to be current on mortgage payments, not have a lien on the property or have a high-risk loan to be approved.

-Additionally, if you’ve been paying your mortgage through the midpoint of your loan (15 years on a 30 year mortgage term, for example), PMI must be canceled even if you don’t meet the balance requirement of 78% of the home’s value.
-This is because in some situations, the property value is decreasing as fast (or faster) as you’re paying off your mortgage.
+Additionally, if you’ve been paying your mortgage through the midpoint of your loan (15 years on a 30-year mortgage term, for example), PMI must be canceled even if you don’t meet the balance requirement of 78% of the home’s value.
+This is because, in some situations, the property value is decreasing as fast (or faster) as you’re paying off your mortgage.

 If the value of your home has increased above your original purchase price, your loan-to-value ratio could decrease and help you meet the 80% or 78% rules that allow you to cancel your PMI.
-Keep an eye on the home’s value so you know when you have the opportunity to cancel PMI.
+Keep an eye on the home’s value, so you know when you have the opportunity to cancel PMI.

 Tip: Haven’t bought your house yet?
 An 80-10-10 mortgage is designed to avoid PMI from the outset.
 There are pros and cons to these mortgages, so be sure to read up on them before using this option.